-Study Site 1 (Pine Tree):
+Study Site 1 (Pine Tree)

-The most northerly study site was located in St. Francis County, Arkansas at the Pine Tree Branch Experiment Station, University of Arkansas Division of Agriculture (Fig 2).
-The station's mission revolved around providing farmers and landowners in East Arkansas with cutting-edge information regarding crop research, foundation seed production, timber research, and wildlife management.
-This station consisted of approximately 4,856 ha, of which 3,238 ha was comprised of mostly hardwood timber and 1,417 ha was comprised of cropland or fallow land.
-Much of the station's resources were devoted to the production of soybeans, rice, and wheat.
-Wildlife plots were surrounded by crops (soybeans) to the east and south, fallow land to the north, and 90 x 30 meter agroforest plots to the west.Research plots were located roughly 1.5 miles north of Arkansas Highway 306 East, which positioned the site approximately 95 miles northeast of Little Rock, AR and approximately 60 miles west of Memphis, TN.
+The most northerly study site was located in St. Francis County, AR at the Pine Tree Branch Experiment Station, University of Arkansas Division of Agriculture (Fig 2).
+The station's mission revolves around providing farmers and landowners in East Arkansas with cutting-edge information regarding crop research, foundation seed production, timber research, and wildlife management.
+This station consists of approximately 4,856 ha, of which 3,238 ha is comprised of mostly hardwood timber and 1,417 ha is comprised of cropland or fallow land.
+Much of the station's resources are devoted to the production of soybeans, rice, and wheat.
+Wildlife plots are surrounded by crops (soybeans) to the east and south, fallow land to the north, and 90 x 30 meter agroforest plots to the west.
+Research plots were located roughly 1.5 miles north of Arkansas Highway 306 East, which positioned the site approximately 95 miles northeast of Little Rock, AR and approximately 60 miles west of Memphis, TN.

-While the switchgrass plots grew exceptionally well here, reaching over two meters tall in certain areas, the plots containing cottonwood trees were among the poorest of any site, averaging two meters tall across the site.
-Growth of these trees seemed doomed from the beginning, battling invasions by insect pests and morning glory (Ipomoea sp.).
+While switchgrass plots grew exceptionally well here, reaching over two meters in height in certain areas, plots containing cottonwood trees were among the poorest of any site, averaging two meters in height across the site.
+Growth of these trees seemed doomed from the beginning, because of invasions by insect pests and morning glory (Ipomoea sp.).
 In addition to these impeders, tree growth was also hindered by an accidental herbicide application via drift, resulting in significant mortality.
-Unlike the other two sites, the plots containing cottonwood trees were dominated by horseweed (Conyzacanadensis), increasing competition and further contributing to poor tree growth.
-Also unlike the other two sites, the crop plot (soybeans) was separated from the other wildlife plots by a substantial distance and surrounded by acres of additional soybeans.
+Unlike those at the other two sites, plots containing cottonwood trees were dominated by horseweed (Conyza canadensis), increasing competition and further contributing to poor tree growth.
+Also unlike at the other two sites, the crop plot (soybeans) was separated from the other wildlife plots by a substantial distance and surrounded by acres of additional soybeans.